blondon1/blondon1/README.md

 	public class showBio()
 	{
 	 public string quick_bio                      =  "⚡I am a software engineer who is really interested in machine learning and cloud computing.
-I am currenly working on my associate's degree in computer engineering to then get a bachelors degree in computer science" public string Hobbies                        =  "⚽I like playing and watching soccer, reading books, reading manga(specialy chainsaw man), cars,GOT and breaking bad" public string  Iam_currently_learning        =  "🌱Java",
+I am currenly working on my associate's degree in computer engineering to then get a bachelors degree in computer science", public string Hobbies                        =  "⚽I like playing and watching soccer, reading books, reading manga(specialy chainsaw man), cars,GOT and breaking bad", public string  Iam_currently_learning        =  "🌱Java",
-	 public string Iam_looking_to_collaborate_on  =  "🦾C# / .Net related projects"
+	 public string Iam_looking_to_collaborate_on  =  "🦾C# / .Net related projects",
-	 public string  Iam_looking_for_help_with     =  "🤔Anything related to what I am currently learning 😅" public string  Ask_me_about                  =  "💬C#, Python, Leetcode and Web-Dev" public string  How_to_reach_me               =  "📫bryanlondres10@gmail.com"
+	 public string  Iam_looking_for_help_with     =  "🤔Anything related to what I am currently learning 😅", public string  Ask_me_about                  =  "💬C#, Python, Leetcode and Web-Dev", public string  How_to_reach_me               =  "📫bryanlondres10@gmail.com",
 	}
 }